Enter the country or territory for the information paper you want. (We do not have information papers on all countries.)

 Anyone who is interested can participate in the UPR process, including:

-New Zealand’s national report will also include a section on Tokelau’s human rights situation, as New Zealand is internationally responsible for the fulfilment of obligations contained in treaties that we extended to Tokelau.
+New Zealand's national report also includes a section on Tokelau's human rights situation [PDF 38KB], as New Zealand is internationally responsible for the fulfilment of obligations contained in treaties that we extended to Tokelau.

 Given New Zealand’s special constitutional relationships with the Cook Islands and Niue their governments have also been consulted, and will have an opportunity to comment on the draft report.